 Every company must have a strategy. “a strategy is the set of coordinated actions that its managers take in order to outperform the company’s competitors and achieve superior profitability” (Thompson et al., 2022).
 It is an essential element to the success and growth of a company not only in the short term but also in the long term.
 A company’s strategy must include means through which it will attract customers, be profitable, compete with its competitors, withstand economic conditions and achieve performance targets (Thompson et al., 2022).
 Walmart has a well-defined strategy with a combination of elements that work together to ensure it sustains its position as one of the giant retailers.
 It utilizes Its network of physical stores to capture customers using its promise of everyday lower prices.
 Walmart has positioned itself as a comprehensive one stop shop that offers a range of merchandise such as groceries, pharmaceutical and automotive services.
 It has a store format that includes Sam's club, discount store, supercenters and neighborhood markets under one Walmart umbrella thus catering to the preferences and needs of a diverse customer base (Choo, 2024).
 With its lower prices and store formats, Walmart follows a low-cost strategy.

 Walmart has an efficient supply chain system that drives costs down, therefore allowing it to offer lower prices.
 Its supply chain focuses on efficiency and automation.
 “It is information, and especially information sharing, that lets Walmart constantly increase efficiency at every step, from replenishment planning and production to shipping, distribution, delivery, and stocking.
 Studying the nuts and bolts of how Walmart uses information—data—to make that happen can help shippers and other retailers optimize their supply chains with digital data sharing” (Vector, 2024).
 Visibility, transparency and collaboration are at the heart of Walmart supply chain.
 Walmart invested in technology to make its operations seamless.
 It uses Radio Frequency Identification tags (RFIT) that can be scanned pallets or boxes from a distance and while they are moving.
 RFIT improves restocking of products by three percent compared to the use of traditional barcodes.
 Additionally, Walmart conducts business directly with suppliers and uses “digital vendor managed inventory system called Retail Link that gives suppliers access to real-time store-by-store point of sale data, whether they are making furniture in China or frozen food in California” (Vector, 2024).
 Thus, Walmart can receive products from suppliers in a timely manner.
 It has over 210 distribution centers, each handling over 200 trailers per day.
 It is working further to implement high technology across its distribution centers, mainly its perishable distribution centers, to increase automation and software intelligence.
 This will increase efficiency in the handling of products and better storage (Guggina, 2024).
 It has “economies of scale that no company can match.
 With approximately $573 billion in global revenues and $429 billion in wholesale purchases, the company has incredible buying power.
 Its infrastructure assets include 210 distribution centers, a fleet of 9,000 tractors, 80,000 trailers and more than 11,000 drivers.
-Each distribution center is more than 1 million square feet in size and employs approximately 600 personnel unloading and shipping over 200 trailers daily” (Kerr, 2022)
+Each distribution center is more than 1 million square feet in size and employs approximately 600 personnel unloading and shipping over 200 trailers daily” (Kerr, 2022).

 Five Force Analysis